 The Devil in a Little Green Bottle: A History of Absinthe

 Absinthe, an alcoholic drink introduced to France in the 1840s, developed a decadent though violent reputation.
-To some the drink symbolized creativity and liberation, and to others, madness and despair.
-One thing was certain: more than science was behind European responses to its influence.

 It was late August 1905 in the small village of Commugny, Switzerland, and three coffins stood open to the air.
 The mother’s was the largest, adult-sized; a smaller casket held her four-year-old daughter, Rose.
 In the smallest coffin lay her two-year-old daughter, Blanche.